 New developments in stem cell therapy hold promise for spinal cord injury patients.
-Recent research a new method for delivering neural precursor cells to spinal cord injuries in rats, reducing the risk of further injury and boosting the propagation of potentially reparative cells.
+Scientists have discovered a new way to deliver neural precursor cells to rats with spinal cord injuries.
+The discovery reduces the risk of further injury and improves the growth of cells with reparative potential.

 The research was led by physician-scientists at University of California San Diego School of Medicine.
 The team recently published their findings in the journal Stem Cells Translational Medicine.

 “NSCs (neural precursor cells) hold great potential for treating a variety of neurodegenerative diseases and injuries to the spinal cord.
 The stem cells possess the ability to differentiate into multiple types of neural cell, depending upon their environment.
 As a result, there is great interest and much effort to use these cells to repair spinal cord injuries and effectively restore related functions.”

 A Stem Cell Injection Method with Fewer Potential Risks

 Traditionally, stem cells are injected directly by needle into the spinal parenchyma — a key set of nerve fibers running through the vertebra.
 “As such, there is an inherent risk of (further) spinal tissue injury or intraparenchymal bleeding,” Martin Marsala, MD, professor in the Department of Anesthesiology at UC San Diego School of Medicine told Science Daily.

 The new injection method takes a less invasive approach.
 Cells are instead introduced into the spinal subpial space — a space between the pial membrane and the spinal cord.